bitbouncer/csi-http/README.md

  - Linux, GCC
  - Raspberry Pi, GCC

-Setup instructions can be found in the doc directory.
+Setup instructions can also be found in the doc directory.

 Ubuntu: